s0me0ne-unkn0wn/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 * The original RFC required checking if an output buffer address provided to a host function is inside the VM address space range, and to stop the runtime execution if that's not the case.
 That requirement has been removed in this version of the RFC, as in the general case, the host doesn't have exhaustive information about the VM's memory organization.
 Thus, attempting to write to an out-of-bounds region will result in a "normal" runtime panic.
 * Function signatures introduced by [PPP#7](https://github.com/w3f/PPPs/pull/7) have been used in this RFC, as the PPP has already been [properly implemented](https://github.com/paritytech/substrate/pull/11490) and [documented](https://github.com/w3f/polkadot-spec/pull/592/files).
 However, it has never been officially adopted, nor have its functions been in use.
-* Return values were harmonized to `i64` everywhere where they represent either a positive outcome as a positive integer or a negative outcome as a negative error code.
 * `ext_offchain_network_peer_id_version_1` now returns a result code instead of silently failing if the network status is unavailable.
 * Added new versions of `ext_misc_runtime_version` and `ext_offchain_random_seed`.
 * Addressed discussions from the original RFC-4 discussion thread.